GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

    !> To access services such as SGTS and GCC 2.0 resources through an Internet Device, you need to onboard that device to SEED.

-2. Project manager or the reporting officer contacts the sponsoring agency or the tenant admin to invite you to TechPass.
+2. Project manager or the reporting officer invites you to TechPass.

 3. If the invitation is successful, you will receive an email notification containing a link to complete your registration